LewisFrench/UNiDAYS-Discounts-Programming-Challenge/README.md

 I approached this problem by looking at the example implementation snippet given on the project specification, which hinted at certain design structures.
 I started with smaller classes like <code>Price</code> and <code>Item</code>.

-After that, I constructed a skeleton of the larger classes and began to form decisions about data structures and algorithms.
+After that, I constructed a skeleton of the larger classes and began to plan how I'd implement some of the larger algorithms.
+I also decided on how I'd use data structures to store data in certain classes.
+After the most important logical code was implemented, I handled the rest of the object-oriented tasks to ensure I could access necessary methods from other classes where necessary.

+Once I had finished the program, I develped a main method so that I could check that the algorithms were working correctly.
+I used <code>manualTesting</code> to ensure that I could add items individually to a basket and calculate the total, then <code>runExampleTests</code> to run a large number of tests to see if I made any logical errors in the code.